 1. Palomar – Award-winning Middle Eastern-Mediterranean cuisine

 Within bustling Soho lies Palomar, “one of the hearty food spots” Kathy says.
 “Instead of going somewhere you pay through the nose for a plate of popcorn,” she recommends sitting at the 16-seater zinc kitchen bar and ordering a few shared plates.
 It’s more intimate to sit and watch the chefs plate the Israeli-inspired dishes, chat with them and enjoy a drink.
-Charming parquet floors, dark oak panelled walls and royal blue leather seats make for a cosy bite whatever time of the year.
+Charming parquet floors, dark oak panelled walls and royal blue leather seats make for a cosy dining experience at this tourist attraction any time of the year.

 Her favourite plates: The octohummus (£14.8) and confit duck with apricots (£16)

 Other popular tourist attractions like Piccadilly Circus, Leicester Square and Covent Garden are all within walking distance.
 The theatres – just a stone's throw away – include: Sondheim, Prince Edward, Cambridge and Her Majesty’s.
 For jazz fans, Ronnie Scott’s is just around the corner, as well as both The National Gallery and National Portrait Gallery, for culture vultures.

 Address: The Palomar, 34 Rupert Street, W1D 6DN

 2. Pellicci’s Café, ‘The King of Caffs’ according to Timeout

 Caff: a café that serves simple British food such as fried eggs, bacon, and sausages